Introduction to Microsoft Defender for SQL

 Azure Synapse Analytics (formerly SQL DW) dedicated SQL pool

-What does Azure Defender for SQL protect?
+What does Microsoft Defender for SQL protect?

-Azure Defender for Azure SQL database servers protects:
+Microsoft Defender for Azure SQL database servers protects:

-Azure Defender for SQL servers on machines extends the protections for your Azure-native SQL Servers to fully support hybrid environments and protect SQL servers (all supported version) hosted in Azure, other cloud environments, and even on-premises machines:
+Microsoft Defender for SQL servers on machines extends the protections for your Azure-native SQL Servers to fully support hybrid environments and protect SQL servers (all supported version) hosted in Azure, other cloud environments, and even on-premises machines:

-These two plans include functionality for identifying and mitigating potential database vulnerabilities and detecting anomalous activities that could indicate threats to your databases:
+These two plans include functionality for identifying and mitigating potential database vulnerabilities and detecting anomalous activities that could indicate threats to your databases.

 View the list of security alerts for SQL servers in the alerts reference page.